Food Nutrition Analysis

 Food Nutritional Analysis To Produce A Nutrition Facts Label For Your Food Product

 This service is sometimes needed if your food product couldn’t be analyzed through our database software and lab analysis is required.

-Turnaround is up to 25 business days from the time that our lab receives your samples.
+Turnaround is 10 – 15 business days from the time that our lab receives your samples.

 Sometimes Food Nutritional Analysis is needed to produce your nutrition facts labels.
 Occasionally, some clients would prefer not to disclose their proprietary recipe.
 How foods are processed can also require lab testing.
 For example, brined, marinated, fried, fermented or brewed products often need lab testing.
 If your recipes cannot be analyzed through our database software, then you would send a sample to our lab for analysis.